Peak comedy

 Lovely gem of a show

 Chu Ying, our beloved 1500+ year old child.
-A man who loves Go so much that even after 15 centuries he’s still pursuing the Divine Move in Go.
+A man who loves Go so much that even after 15 centuries, he’s still pursuing the Divine Move in Go.
 Being an ancient soul, it’s really cute how he gets fascinated by the modern technologies (this drama takes place before AI though!!
 No AlphaGo here).
-He is filled with wisdom, and is undoubtedly the strongest Go player ever, but he is still respectful to every single player, still respects Go, and is a pure and kind soul.
+He is filled with wisdom and is undoubtedly the strongest Go player ever, but he is still respectful to every single player no matter their skill level, and definitely loves Go greatly.

 Just like how Chu Ying introduced Shi Guang to the world of Go, Shi Guang introduced Chu Ying to the world outside of Go.